mav89ls/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+It is the Document Object Model that represents a webpage through objects that can be modified with javascript or other languages.

 2. What is an event?
+It can be any "thing" that occurs inside a webpage, like when a certain button is clicked, when a page finsihes loading up, when you scroll to the bottom of a page - basically any action that occurs in a webpage that can also trigger another javascript code to execute.

 3. What is an event listener?
+A function or action in javascript that waits and "listens" for a certain event to occur, such as a mouseclick or page load.
+Once that even occurs the event listener will trigger the code to execute.

 4. Why would we convert a NodeList into an Array?
+It gives us more flexibility as developers to how we can manipulate that object, giving us as access to methods like .forEach, .map, etc.

 5. What is a component?
+Kind of like templates of code that include html, javascript, and css that we can re-use in our webpage development.

 ### Git Set up